Katsugachi/Unicode/README.md

-# Unicode
+# The 16 Greatest Unicode Characters
-The most damaging and powerful unicode characters
+A collection of 16 of the most damaging unicode characters